 NOTE: Applicants must complete the following courses with a minimum grade of "C-" in each course prior to formal acceptance into the program.

 Course No. Title Credits

-AH 145 Intro to Medical Terminology 1†
+AH 145 Intro to Medical Terminology 1+

-BIO 202 Human Anatomy for RAD Tech 3†
+BIO 202 Human Anatomy for RAD Tech 3+

-COMM 135 Interpersonal Communication 3†

-ENGL 121 Composition I 3†

-MATH 103 or Higher 3-4†

-Subtotal 13-14